sivaai09/plant-onboarding/README.md

 - Choose whether to include views.
 - Perform a dry run to see the generated DDL and execution plan.
 - Visualize dependencies between tables and views.
+- Selectively migrate specific tables and views.
+- Track the progress of the onboarding process.

 ### Command-Line Interface (CLI)